EmpPowiUDE/NovalandGuide/docs/source/Heroku.rst

     1. Open your browser and go to `Heroku <https://www.heroku.com>`_
     2. Create an account or login to your account.
-    3. Follow the steps to upload your Novaland project outlined here
+    3. Follow the steps to zip your Novaland project -> :ref:`data-collection-page`
-    4. Select your Novaland Project.
+    4. Select your Novaland Project zip.

-[@Raphael: Kannst Du bitte den Abschnitt zu Upload your project aus Data Collection bei "Follow the steps to upload your Novaland project outlined here" verlinken?]

 Your Project on Heroku
 ======================